 Document Your LLC Management Structure

 Deciding to run your own business alone or giving up responsibility to one or more members isn’t an easy decision.
-Clear documentation of each party’s roles and responsibilities, how decisions will be made, and how disputes will be handled is crucial to preventing legal and personal disputes.
+Clear documentation of each party’s roles and responsibilities, how decisions will be made, and how disputes will be handled is crucial to preventing legal and personal conflicts.

 Member-Managed and Manager-Managed FAQs